syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ## Master-Details View limitations

-Following are the limitations of Master-Details View in SfDataGrid.
+Following are the limitations of Master-Details View in Data Grid.

 1. `DetailsViewDataGrid` does not have GroupDropArea.
 2. `DetailsViewDataGrid` does not support `AutoGenerateColumnsMode.ResetAll`.
 Instead it works based on `Reset`.